Fisons

 Fisons plc was a British multinational pharmaceutical, scientific instruments and agricultural chemicals company headquartered in Ipswich, United Kingdom.
 It was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
 It was acquired by Rhone-Poulenc in 1995.

 History

+Foundation

 The business was established by Edward Packard, one of the first to manufacture superphosphate derived from coprolites, in 1843.
 In 1863 he was joined in business by his son, also named Edward, who was instrumental in developing the business and rationalising the United Kingdom's fertiliser industry.
 The business was incorporated in 1895 under the name of Edward Packard and Company Limited.

 In 1919 it bought a fertiliser business founded by James Fison of Thetford in 1808 and in 1929 the parent company's name was changed to Packard and James Fison (Thetford) Limited to reflect the acquisition.
 In 1929 the company acquired the fertiliser business of the Prentice Brothers, Stowmarket and the company was again renamed to Fison, Packard & Prentice, Limited.